 ERCOT may, in its sole judgment, deploy Non-Spinning Reserve Service as necessary.

-Deployment of Non-Spinning Reserve Service Resources will be proportioned among suppliers having been awarded bids for the service in the Congestion Zone in which the NSRS is deployed.
+Deployment of Non-Spinning Reserve Service Resources will be proportioned among suppliers.

 NSRS deployment or recall instructions by ERCOT are not constrained by any ramp rate.
 However, the QSE is expected to deploy or recall those instructions at a ramp rate that would comply to the instruction in thirty (30) minutes.
 During a period of NSRS deployment, all energy provided by the QSE responding to the NSRS deployment will be considered instructed.